Announcement Type: New Cooperative Agreement(s).

-You must provide ECA with a hard copy original plus one copy of the following reports:
+You must provide ECA with a hard copy original plus two copies of the following reports:

-(1.)
-A SF-PPR, “Performance Progress Report” Cover Sheet with all program reports.
-Award recipients will be required to provide reports analyzing their evaluation findings to the Bureau in their regular program reports.
-Please refer to IV.
+Recipients will be required to provide reports analyzing their evaluation findings to the Bureau in their regular program reports.
+(Please refer to IV.
 Application and Submission Instructions (IV.3.d.3) above for Program Monitoring and Evaluation information.

 All data collected, including survey responses and contact information, must be maintained for a minimum of three years and provided to the Bureau upon request.

 All reports must be sent to the ECA Grants Officer and ECA Program Officer listed in the final assistance award document.

 VI.4.
 Program Data Requirements

 Recipients will be required to maintain specific data on program participants and activities in an electronically accessible database format that can be shared with the Bureau as required.
 As a minimum, the data must include the following:

 (1) Name, address, contact information and biographic sketch of all persons who travel internationally on funds provided by the award or who benefit from the funding but do not travel.